FAQs and Ticket

 Yes, roaming enables barrier-free loading abroad.
 In the same way, drivers of an EV from abroad can also charge their vehicle at charging stations in Germany.

-Here it is possible to use an external control unit, which replaces the Master Wallbox at the same time.
+Here it is possible to use an external control unit, which replaces the Controller Wallbox at the same time.
 Consisting of an LTE module and the SBC, this component is installed in a location with sufficient reception.
-With the aid of this component, load management can also be operated in the form of a master-slave system and up to 16 charging points (excluding slaves) can be integrated.
+With the aid of this component, load management can also be operated in the form of a controller-extender system and up to 16 charging points (excluding extenders) can be integrated.

 A basic distinction must be made between the employee and the visitor.
 By 2020, companies may give their employees the electricity used for charging.
 The electricity consumption for charging visitors EV´s must already be recorded and billed today.
 We therefore recommend that our customers purchase billable wallboxes, as it is expected that the electricity consumption for charging employees will also have to be recorded and billed from 2020.